 To get the most from your plants they will also need a constant supply of nutrients.
 Adding compost and even well-rotted manure to the soil adds little in the way of nutrients - they are used to improve soil structure and to hold water and nutrients in the soil.

 Even if you added a feed to the soil when you sowed seeds or planted out young plants, most crops benefit from additional feeds throughout the growing season using a liquid feed.
-For leafy crops this should be a balanced feed containing equal amounts of all the major nutrients - the Miracle-Gro Gro Your Own Fruit & Veg is perfect for this.
+For leafy crops this should be a balanced feed containing equal amounts of all the major nutrients.
 For fruiting crops, you should use one that is higher in potash - such as Tomorite - to improve the quantity, quality and flavour of the fruit.

 Plants growing in containers will be totally dependent on you to supply nutrients and you should feed weekly to fortnightly with a liquid feed.